richardcmg7/torre_project/README.md

 - Stop design and continue just code focusing in search module.
 * 10:30 P.M Load Update version of Angular App
 * 11:00 P.M Load document of activities developed * Review - Update notion

+## Day 3 05/02/2021 - B

+7:30 A.M Start the day preparing documents to upload - Angular Programming 10:00 A.M Upload XD designs
+10:10 A.M Start Deployment
+11:30 A.M Send the documents requested - Make lastest commit 11:59 A.M Final of time of technical test